 Can I substitute saffron with anything?

-How much saffron should I use per serving?
+How much saffron should I use per serving for premium results?

 Is saffron safe during pregnancy?

-Small culinary uses are safe, but medicinal quantities are not recommended during pregnancy due to potential uterine stimulation.
+Small culinary uses (up to 0.5g per day) are generally considered safe during pregnancy, but medicinal quantities (over 1g) are not recommended due to potential uterine stimulation.
+For premium cooking applications, typical recipe amounts (0.05-0.1g) pose no risk.

 Final Thoughts on Using Saffron